AugmentedNarrative/ant/README.md

-#Ant
+# ANT

-Ant stands for Augmented Narrative Toolkit.
-A framework that enables web developers to easily create data driven documents as it integrates the power and complexity of a variety of tools that can be controlled by directly by HTML5 data tags, CSS3 and a little javascript.
+## ANT stands for Augmented Narrative Toolkit

+ANT is a framework that enables web developers to easily create data driven documents as it integrates the power and complexity of a variety of tools that can be controlled by directly by HTML5 data tags, CSS3 and a little javascript.

 An example of its use would be: